naninovel/docs/docs/en/guide/script-expressions.md

 | `>=`     | `is at least` |
 | `<=`     | `is at most`  |

-## Expression Functions
+## Expression Queries

-The following functions can also be used inside the script expressions.
+The following queries can also be used inside the script expressions.

 <div class="config-table">